 The OutSystems platform will then use built-in intelligent automation to create the code for those pieces in the most efficient way possible.
 This code created by the platform is automatically scanned and tested before deployment, thus greatly reducing the chance of application code errors being delivered to production.
 So, in addition to using automation to deliver the infrastructure and application stacks, the OutSystems low-code rapid application development and delivery platform uses automation to create, test and deploy the actual application itself!

 So what is the impact of rapid application development with low-code?
 Well, for app dev teams, since application coding is the longest portion of any application project, it is clear that rapid application development with OutSystems will greatly accelerate their ability to deliver on their goals.
 This helps both IT and the business.
 For IT, this means reduced project backlogs, better use of development resources, and happier business users and customers.
 Similarly, for the business, using OutSystems for rapid application development means faster time to market for business innovation and happier customers.

 For any organization, there are both top-line and bottom-line business benefits that result from applying automation to the problem of rapid application development with a platform like OutSystems.
 Accelerating the deployment of IT services and applications can improve the top line by allowing an organization to realize revenue sooner.
 At the same time, the increased efficiency of the IT operations team directly impacts the bottom line.
 Within our OutSystems customer base, we see IT and business teams working together.
 By partnering, they can enhance digital customer experiences, improve efficiency in digital operations and even accelerate the development of core back-end systems.

 For me, the ability for organizations to realize this nirvana of IT and business working together enabled by rapid application development with a low-code platform is what makes this technology so compelling.
-Capture the low-code storm and apply automation to your biggest challenges.
+Take advantage of one of the most exciting cloud trends of the year by capturing the low-code storm and applying automation to your biggest challenges.